flowdock/api-docs/docs/How-To-Integrate.md

 GET https://api.flowdock.com/flows/find?id=:flow
 ```

-### Creating integration
+<div id="/post-integration"></div>
+### Posting to integrations endpoint

-Once you have the access token and integrations endpoint URL, you can create the actual integration between the flow and your application.
+Once you have the access token and flow data, you can create the actual integration between the flow and your application.

+The flow data contains an array of called `links`.
+The links array lists available API resources for the flow and what HTTP methods are allowed for the authenticated user.
+You can find the integrations endpoint URL of the target flow from those links.

 Example request: